Wood saturators: choosing your saturator

 Fluid, for good penetration.

 Pigmented, in the shade of your choice, for good UV protection.
 Colourless saturators are available.
-We warn you.
-Without pigmentation, the saturator will be much more sensitive to the sun's UV rays and will protect the wood less than a pigmented saturator.
+Attention : Without pigmentation, the saturator will be much more sensitive to the sun's UV rays and will protect the wood less than a pigmented saturator.
 There are saturators that take up the natural colour of classic wood species, revealing an almost colourless finish on the wood species concerned.
-For example, Ipe, Douglas or Autoclave Brown tints blend well with the corresponding wood species.
+For example, Ipe, Douglas Fir or Autoclave Brown tints blend well with the corresponding wood species.

 Non filmogenic.
 Attention, by definition the saturator is not film-forming because it is impregnating and very fluid, but some very quick-drying saturators can be applied in several coats.
-And when too many coats are superimposed, starting from 3, a film-forming finish is obtained.
-From then on, there is a risk of unsightly ageing through the formation of "blisters" or degradation by plates that are eliminated in a heterogeneous manner.
+And when too many coats are superimposed, (3 or more) a film-forming finish is obtained.
+From then on, there is a risk of unsightly ageing through the formation of "blisters" of patches that flake off in an uneven manner.
 This happens with some low-end saturators.
 In addition, this will result in the need for very tedious sanding and/or stripping when maintenance is required..

 Adapted to the type of wood.
 At Anova Bois, we have designed saturators for all types of wood.
 Autoclaved wood, exotic woods, classic softwoods, grey woods.

-Find more details on the application of a saturator by following our maintenance guide.
+Find more details on the application of a saturator by going to our maintenance guide.